Come a little closer as we uncover the city’s secrets in our guide to Singapore's quirky and fun facts.

-6. Our waterfalls are natural and man-made.
-Apparently, the first one was constructed in Jurong Bird Park in 1971 and stands tall at a height of 30 metres.
-Of course, there’s also the lush waterfall at the Cloud Forest in Gardens by the Bay and the world’s highest indoor one at Jewel Changi Airport.

-9. The Chijmes landmark of today, with its plethora of restaurants and bars, used to be a girls’ school.
-Established in 1854, the place formerly housed an orphanage for abandoned babies, nuns’ quarters and a chapel.

-11. If you want to go treasure hunting for vintage finds and local knick-knacks, Odds and Collectables at Telok Ayer is the spot to do it.
-Sift through all kinds of cool stuff like retro advertisements, photos from yesteryear, vintage mugs and wooden kueh molds.
-Alternatively, hit up Tong Mern Sern at Craig Road for secondhand shopping – it’s home to sweet old school gems.
+11. Want to go treasure hunting for vintage finds and local knick-knacks?
+Sift through all kinds of cool stuff at Tong Mern Sern at Craig Road for an afternoon of secondhand shopping – it’s home to sweet old school gems.

-**Newer snapshot**

-# Come a little closer as we uncover the city’s secrets in our guide to Singapore's quirky and fun facts.